VAT registration details - what you need to know

 - VAT registration compulsory

-- The current compulsory VAT registration threshold figure from is sales in excess of in any twelve month period.
+- The current compulsory VAT registration threshold figure from is Sales, taxable supplies, in excess of in any twelve month period.

 - You disregard sales which are: